Dimensionality reduction for homological stability and global structure preservation: Conclusions

 \section{Conclusions}

-A new dimensionality reduction algorithm, called \texttt{DiRe}, has been developed and its main properties established theoretically: the most important of them is reasonable preservation of the dataset's homological structure.
-The latter is quantified by persistence homology and expressed via persistence diagrams or Betti curves.
-The benchmarks and metrics provided lead to a conclusive practical demonstration of the claim that in most cases \texttt{DiRe} preserves the global dataset structure better than tSNE or UMAP.
+A new dimensionality reduction framework, called \texttt{DiRe}, has been developed with an explicit emphasis on preserving and measuring the dataset's homological structure.
+The latter is quantified by persistent homology and expressed via persistence diagrams or Betti curves.
+The benchmarks and metrics provided give evidence that DiRe can preserve global structure in cases where purely local criteria are insufficient, while also showing that no single metric captures every scientifically relevant aspect of an embedding.

-The software used in the numerical experiments is available from GitHub \cite{dire-github}, and has been peer reviewed with a published version of record \cite{dire-joss}.
-The current stable version of \texttt{DiRe} is also available as a Python package distribution, and the most recent development version is accessible on GitHub together with detailed API documentation.

-The reader can reproduce the computational results of this paper by accessing GitHub \cite{dire-github} and running the benchmarking Jupyter notebook in Google Colab.
-In order to avoid lengthy runtime, GPU / TPU acceleration is required.